 The chu sound to replace je suis (I am) is quite charming.
 You’ll hear Québécois saying chu fatigué (I am tired) or chu en retard (I am late).

-Remember that Québécois can write and speak in perfect standard French, so when it comes to asking questions in formal settings they’ll use vous (formal you) and say it exactly as you would in any other French-speaking area, for example, est-ce que vous avez faim? (are you hungry? *formal).
+When it comes to asking questions in formal settings, Canadian French uses vous (formal “you”) and says it exactly as you would in any other French-speaking area.

-But when kicking back or talking amongst one another in casual settings, there’s a little spin on sentence structure when we pose des questions (ask questions) in Quebec.
+When kicking back or talking amongst one another in casual settings, there’s a little spin on sentence structure when asking questions.

 See if you can spot the pattern…

-In Quebec today, big efforts have been made to omit and erase English intrusions into the language in order to preserve French, sometimes resulting in the invention of new words in order to offset the influence of the heavily Anglo environment.
-How so?
+Québec really focuses on preserving French, sometimes resulting in the adoption of new words in order to offset the influence of the heavily Anglo environment.

 Stop signs say ARRÊT, instead of STOP as they do in other Francophone countries.